-By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Office 365.
-The white paper Office 365 Administrative Access Controls discusses personnel screening, background checks, Lockbox and Customer Lockbox, and more.
+By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Microsoft 365 and Office 365.
+The white paper Administrative Access Controls in Microsoft 365 discusses personnel screening, background checks, Lockbox and Customer Lockbox, and more.

-ISO Audited Controls on Service Assurance documentation provides the status of audited controls from global information security standards and regulations that Office 365 has implemented.
+ISO Audited Controls on Service Assurance documentation provides the status of audited controls from global information security standards and regulations that Microsoft 365 and Office 365 have implemented.

 Microsoft recommends that the on-premises endpoints for AutoDiscover and ActiveSync protocols be opened and accessible from the Internet without any restrictions.
 In certain situations that may not be possible.
 If you must place restrictions on your on-premises firewall or gateway edge devices, Microsoft recommends filtering based on FQDN endpoints.
 If FQDN endpoints cannot be used, then filter on IP addresses.
-Make sure the following IP subnets and FQDNs are whitelisted:
+Make sure the following IP subnets and FQDNs are included on your allow list:

-All Exchange Online FQDNs and IP subnet ranges as defined in Office 365 URLs and IP address ranges.
+All Exchange Online FQDNs and IP subnet ranges as defined in Microsoft 365 and Office 365 URLs and IP address ranges.

-The AutoDetect FQDNs and IP subnet ranges defined in Additional Office 365 IP Addresses and URLs not included in the web services.
+The AutoDetect FQDNs and IP subnet ranges defined in Additional Microsoft 365 or Office 365 IP Addresses and URLs not included in the web services.
 This is required because the AutoDetect service establishes connections to the on-premises infrastructure.

-All Outlook iOS and Android and Office mobile app FQDNs as defined in Office 365 URLs and IP address ranges.
+All Outlook iOS and Android and Office mobile app FQDNs as defined in Microsoft 365 or Office 365 URLs and IP address ranges.

 Client features that aren't supported

-The following features are not support for on-premises mailboxes using basic authentication with Outlook for iOS and Android:
+The following features aren't support for on-premises mailboxes using basic authentication with Outlook for iOS and Android:

 Draft folder and Draft messages synchronization